-SMTP Server To enable an SMTP server, enter its IP address or hostname in this field.
-It must be reachable from the Gateway's Management interface (or whichever port the default route is set to) on this address.
-Refer to Section 3.1.2.3: Default Route for information on setting the default route.

-Sender Email Address The address from which emails will be sent.
+- SMTP Server To enable an SMTP server, enter its IP address or hostname in this field.
+The server must be reachable from the Gateway's Management interface (or whichever port the default route is set to) on this address.
+Refer to Section 3.1.2.4: Default Route for information on setting the default route. - SMTP Server Port Enter the port number of the SMTP server.
+If no port number is specified, it will use the default port (25). - Sender Email Address The address from which emails will be sent.
 This needn't be a previously in-use address; it can be anything your SMTP server will allow.
 This can be used to identify the emails from this Gateway.